Wide view of a 200-acre organic farm at golden hour outside Mysore

 She knows which subscribers are about to cancel before they do.

-Each box delivered gets logged.
-Each unopened email noticed.
-Each delayed renewal flagged.
-The dashboard scores subscribers on engagement and flags the 5 to 8 percent who go quiet before they cancel.
+Every box delivered is logged.
+Every unopened email noticed.
+Every late renewal flagged.
+The dashboard scores subscribers on engagement and flags the five to eight percent who go quiet before they cancel.
 Lata calls them herself.
 Most stay.

 0